Shahid Khaqan Abbasi: Personal life

-Family and personal life
+Family

 Abbasi belongs to a wealthy political family and hails from Dewal village.
 He belongs to the Dhund Abbasi clan, which is predominant in northern Punjab.

 Abbasi is married and has three sons.
 His father, Khaqan Abbasi, was an air commodore in the Pakistan Air Force.
 He entered politics and became a Member of the National Assembly and was inducted as the Federal Minister for Production in the cabinet of Muhammad Zia-ul-Haq, until his death in 1988 at Ojhri Camp in a military accident that resulted in more than 100 casualties.
 His brother, Zahid Abbasi, was also injured in that incident, after which he went into coma and died in 2005, having remained bedridden for 17 years.
 His sister Sadia Abbasi has been a member of the Senate of Pakistan.
 His father-in-law, General Muhammad Riaz Abbasi, was the director-general of the Inter-Services Intelligence (ISI) from 1977 to 1979.

+Aviation and parachuting

 He is also an aviation enthusiast and an amateur skydiver.
-He is the first Prime Minister of Pakistan to participate in a Pakistan Air Force mission by flying in an F-16 Fighting Falcon and a military helicopter.
+He is the first prime minister of Pakistan to participate in a Pakistan Air Force mission by flying in an F-16 Fighting Falcon and a military helicopter.
 In an interview, he said he has been a pilot for more than forty years.
 In December 2017, he became the first prime minister of Pakistan to board a submarine in the open sea where he conducted submarine diving and surfacing procedures which earned him Pakistan Navy insignia worn by qualified submariners.

 He is said to be a reserved, media-shy person.

+Health

 On 8 June 2020, Abbasi tested positive for COVID-19 during the coronavirus pandemic in Pakistan.